Veslyquix/SRR_FEGBA/Readme.md

 Lilith portrait by Garytop

 Arete portrait by JeyTheCount
+Anankos portrait by Garytop
 Candace portrait by Garytop
 Daichi portrait by Garytop
 Daniela portrait by Garytop
 Faceless portrait by Cygnus, L95
 Funke portrait by Garytop
 Garon portrait by SaintRubenio
+GaronEmptyVessel portrait by Garytop
 Gazak portrait by Garytop
 Haitaka portrait by Garytop
 Hans portrait by Garytop